 ROOM & BOARD with a French host family.
 7 breakfasts, 6 dinners, and 1 load of laundry per week are provided.
 Rooms are double or single occupancy.

-EXCURSIONS, The School of Humanities and Social Sciences: 1 overnight excursion & 1 day excursion (Semester programs).
+EXCURSIONS, The School of Humanities and Social Sciences: 2 excursions (Semester programs).
 2 day excursions (6-week Summer programs).
 1 day excursion (3-week Summer programs).

 EXCURSIONS, The Marchutz School of Fine Arts:1 overnight excursion (Semester programs).
 2 day excursions (Summer programs).